AB7zz/WebExtractor/README.md

 The schema is a dictionary where:
 - Keys are the field names you want to extract
-- Values are the expected data types ("string", "float", "integer", etc.)
+- Values are the expected data types ("string", "float", "integer", "boolean", "number", None)

 Example schema: